xPressSquad/Chit-Chat-Back/README.md

-# ChatApp Frontend: Real-Time Messaging Platform
+# ChatApp Backend: Real-Time Messaging Platform

 ## Overview

-ChatApp Frontend is the client-side interface for a real-time messaging platform built with **React.js**.
-It enables users to securely register, log in, create chat rooms, send messages, and interact with other users in real time using **WebSockets**.
+ChatApp Backend is built with **NestJS** and **Socket.IO** to provide the server-side logic for the real-time messaging platform.
+It handles user authentication, message storage, and real-time communication with clients using **WebSockets**.
+This backend serves as the API that the frontend communicates with to provide seamless, instant messaging features.

 ## Features

-- **User Registration & Authentication**: Secure user registration and login using JWT tokens.
+- **User Authentication**: Secure user login and registration using JWT tokens.
-- **Real-time Messaging**: Instant message delivery through WebSockets.
+- **WebSocket Communication**: Real-time messaging with WebSockets via **Socket.IO**.
-- **Private & Group Chats**: Supports both one-on-one and group chats.
+- **Private & Group Chat Management**: Allows for creating and managing private and group chats.
-- **Typing Indicator**: Shows when users are typing in real time.
-- **Message Notifications**: Notifies users of new incoming messages.
+- **Message Persistence**: Stores chat messages in the database for later retrieval.
-- **Profile Management**: Users can view and update their profile.
+- **Password Management**: Users can reset their passwords securely.
-- **Password Management**: Option to reset the user password.
+- **Environment Variables**: Configuration of the backend via environment variables for flexibility.

 ## Technology Stack

-- **Frontend**: React.js, Socket.IO (React), React Router, CSS
+- **Backend**: NestJS
-- **Real-time Communication**: WebSockets using **Socket.IO** webrtc
+- **Real-time Communication**: WebSockets (Socket.IO)
+- **Database**: MongoDb
+- **Environment Configuration**: `.env` for managing settings

 ## Installation